Color • Natura11y

 These five colors produce utility classes for theme colors, background colors, text colors, and border colors.

-Natura11y treats canvas (white) as a color—and this is important—it serves as your default theme.
+Natura11y treats canvas (white) as a color, which serves as the default theme.
 Natura11y's CSS file applies the canvas theme (and its correlated colors) to the <body> selector.

 Correlated Colors

 Every theme color has five correlated colors.
-These are for text, borders, and certain links—along with instances of confirm and warn.
+These are used for text, borders, links, and instances of confirm and warn.
 Correlated colors work in isolation within their corresponding theme color utility class.

 // Primary Theme Color